m-janssens-boop/machine-failures-classification-project/README.md

 The gradient boosting model was optimized through:
 * Ranging the oversampling ratio
+* Ranging the max depth
+* Ranging the estimators
+* Ranging the learn rate
+* Dropping or adding back specific columns
+* Using or not one-hot encoding
 * Testing the hypertuned model via the Kaggle test dataset and scoring

 ## Conclusions and Results